 - Obstetric cholestasis

 - Pre-eclampsia / Eclampsia

 - Retained placental membrane

-With the ‘maternity option’ added to your Base Plan, you will be covered for your pregnancy follow-up (such as gynecologist consultations, blood tests, ultrasounds), for the child delivery and for post-delivery consultations and treatments.
+The maternity coverage covers your pregnancy check-ups (such as gynecologist consultations, blood tests, ultrasounds), the child delivery and post-delivery consultations and treatments.

 To find out more about healthcare topics in Singapore you can check our articles.
 To understand, how your health insurance plans cover healthcare costs, you can approach UEX‘s happiness team by email or by phone for more information and guidance – and the good news is that they are super nice!